nancyesmis/fault-tolerant-distributed-system/README.txt

-(*) Before using the system, we need to make sure the time of the servers are synchronized (*) The ip address should not change during the reboot (*) The port number of different servers in config.txt should be different
+(*) Before using the system, we need to make sure the time of the servers are synchronized or we can use the client's time as timestamp;
+(*) The ip address should not change during the reboot (*) The port number of different servers in config.txt should be different